Vimal-Mudalagi/Terminus-Shell/CodeExplanation.md

 # C Shell Implementation - Code Explanation

 This file explains each line of code in the C shell implementation.
-It describes keywords, functions, and important concepts, along with examples to help understand the code's functionality.
+It describes keywords, functions, and important concepts to help understand the code's functionality.

 # Code Explanation